Jejunum Tissue Transfer

 Indications

-Jejunal free flap reconstruction is used in the reconstruction of the oral cavity, oropharyngeal, and primarily circumferential defects (see the image below) of the upper aerodigestive tract.
+As mentioned, jejunal free flap reconstruction is used in the reconstruction of the oral cavity, the oropharynx, and primarily circumferential defects of the upper aerodigestive tract.
 However, the most common indication is reconstruction of circumferential pharyngeal defects after extirpative surgery for hypopharyngeal carcinoma.
+[1, 2]

-Neck surgical wound showing a circumferential pharyngeal defect from the base of tongue to the cervical esophagus.
 Reconstruction using the jejunum provides a way to reestablish the mucosal conduit, thereby preserving the patient's ability to swallow.
 Speech, if lost as a result of resection of the larynx, is not as effectively restored.
+Patients commonly project a “wet voice.”
 Tube lengths of up to 30 cm can replace lost segments of the cervical esophagus from the nasopharynx to the thoracic inlet.
+[8]

 The ablative procedure dictates the most appropriate reconstructive technique.
 Defects that extend into the chest are best reconstructed using techniques that do not place a suture line in the chest, which potentially results in mediastinitis should a leak occur.
 Typically, a gastric pull-up or colonic interposition is performed in these cases.

 The large amount of normal secretions formed by the jejunum make its use in patients with an intact larynx suboptimal.
 These secretions lead to persistent aspiration if the jejunal free flap is not below a functioning cricopharyngeus.
-Other options such as the tubed radial forearm flap, scapular or parascapular flap, or anterolateral thigh flap can be used for the reconstruction without the problems associated with excess secretions.
+Other options such as the tubed radial forearm flap, scapular or parascapular flap, a combination of a pectoralis flap and a free flap, or anterolateral thigh flap can be used for the reconstruction without the problems associated with excess secretions.

 Relevant Anatomy